copp1723/laneMC/README.md

-# Lane MCP - Google Ads Automation Platform
+# LaneMC - Google Ads Automation Platform

 ## Overview

-Lane MCP is an AI-powered Google Ads automation platform designed for agencies to streamline campaign management, optimization, and reporting.
+LaneMC is an AI-powered Google Ads automation platform designed for agencies to streamline campaign management, optimization, and reporting.
 The application provides an end-to-end workflow from goal capture through AI chat to campaign execution and performance monitoring.
 Built as a modern web application, it features a React frontend with a Node.js/Express backend, integrated with Google Ads API and OpenRouter for AI capabilities.

 ## User Preferences